Anivice/Sysdarft/doc/Sysdarft.md

 temporary data storage and CPU state protection.

-Stack operates on a Last-In-First-Out basis, meaning the last element pushed inside the stack will be popped at first, similar to a gun magazine.
+Stack operates on a Last-In-First-Out basis, meaning the last element pushed inside the stack is popped at first, similar to a gun magazine.

 #### Stack Base Register